 It is difficult to generalise about IVAs because they really can be “individual”.
-But many IVAs follow a common pattern and this article looks at the sorts of clauses that are often included in IVAs.
-If you have problems, have a look at what your IVA says to make sure.
+This article looks at the sorts of clauses that are often included in IVAs to give you a feel for your possible options.

 What can cause problems for IVAs

-- losing your job or having your hours reduced
+- losing your job or having your hours cut;

 - being unable to work because of illness, either your own or someone else in the family, or a new baby;

 - having a cut in welfare benefits, for example switching to Universal Credit or losing tax credits.

 And increases in your expenses can also cause problems: